eraleexxx/abadproxy/README.md

 # abadproxy
-Not a real proxy, uses iframe
+Not a real proxy, uses iframe, also made with ai (claude)